OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-01.md

 ## Proverbs 1:10

-My son, if sinners entice you, do not consent.
+My son, if sinners try to lure you, do not follow.

 ## Proverbs 1:11